CT2: Deployment and usage

 CT2 was deployed in a number of countries, including Britain and France.
-In Britain, the Ferranti Zonephone system was the first public network to go live in 1989, and the much larger Rabbit network operated from 1992 to 1993.
+In Britain, the Ferranti Zonephone system was the first public network to go live in 1989, and the much larger Rabbit network – backed by Hong Kong's Hutchison Telecommunications – operated from 1992 to 1993.
 In France, the Bi-Bop network ran from 1991 to 1997.
-In the Netherlands Dutch incumbent PTT deployed a CT2 based network called Greenpoint from 1992 to 1999.
-The first year it used the name and mascot Kermit but royalties proved prohibitively large and the mascot was dropped the following years.
-The service continued under the brand name Greenhopper.
-During successful years there were over 60,000 Greenpoint subscribers.
+In the Netherlands, Dutch incumbent PTT deployed a CT2-based network called Greenpoint from 1992 to 1999; in the first year it used the name and mascot Kermit but royalties proved prohibitively large and the mascot was dropped.
+The service continued under the brand name Greenhopper, with at one time over 60,000 subscribers.
 In Finland, the Pointer service was available for a short time in the 1980s before being superseded by Nordic Mobile Telephone (NMT).
 Since 31 December 2008, CTA1 and CTA2 based phones are forbidden in Germany.

-Outside of Europe, the system achieved a certain amount of popularity in Hong Kong with three operators offering service until licenses were terminated in 1996.

-A CT2 service was also offered in Singapore from 1993 to 1998, by Telecommunications Equipment under the brand name Callzone.
-The service relied on Motorola's Silverlink 2000 Birdie handset.
+Outside Europe, the system achieved a certain amount of popularity in Hong Kong with three operators offering service from 1991, until licenses were terminated in 1996.
+A CT2 service was offered in Singapore from 1993 to 1998 by Telecommunications Equipment under the brand name Callzone, using Motorola's Silverlink 2000 Birdie handset.

-Typical CT2 users were sold a handset and base station which they could connect to their own home telephone system.
+Typical CT2 users were sold a handset and base station which they could connect to their own home telephone wiring.
 Calls via the home base station would be routed via the home telephone line and in this configuration the system was identical to a standard cordless phone, for both incoming and outgoing calls.

 Once out of range of the home, the CT2 user could find signs indicating a network base station in the area, and make outgoing calls (but not receive calls) using the network base station.
-Base stations were located in a variety of places, including high-streets and other shopping areas, gas stations, and transportation hubs such as rail stations.
-In this configuration, callers would be charged a per-minute rate higher than if they made calls from home, but not as high as conventional cellular charges.
+Base stations were in a variety of places, including high-streets and other shopping areas, gas stations, and transport hubs such as rail stations.
+In this configuration, callers would be charged a per-minute rate which was higher than if they made calls from home, but not as high as conventional cellular charges.

 The advantages to the user were that the rates were generally lower than cellular, and that the same handset could be used at home and away from home.
-The disadvantages, compared to cellular, were that many networks did not deliver incoming calls to the phones (Bi-Bop was a notable exception), and that their areas of use were more limited.
+The disadvantages, compared to cellular, were that many networks did not deliver incoming calls to the phones (Bi-Bop was an exception), and that their areas of use were more limited.

-There are no known open CT2 networks still running, though CT2 phones are still used by some as cordless phones.
+There are no known open CT2 networks still running.